 Compliance with one set of regulations may—or may not—meet the requirements of the other.
-This ASHA Leader article addresses this issue in depth and includes links to an FAQ from the U.S. Department of Justice and the U.S. Department of Education as well as a "Dear Colleague" letter.
+This ASHA Leader article addresses this issue in depth and includes links to an FAQ document from the U.S. Department of Justice and the U.S. Department of Education as well as a "Dear Colleague" letter authored by both agencies.

 The Every Student Succeeds Act (ESSA) became law in November 2015 and replaced the No Child Left Behind Act (NCLB).
 The 2015 law includes a number of important provisions:

-ASHA has developed an analysis of the Every Student Succeeds Act (ESSA) for members.
+ASHA has developed an analysis of the ESSA for members.
 The Every Student Succeeds Act: Key Issues for ASHA Members [PDF] will help guide state association leaders, education advocates, and school-based members as each state begins its own implementation of the new law.

 The Family Educational Rights and Privacy Act (FERPA) is the federal law that addresses student records, including who can have access to these records.
 This law ensures that parents/guardians have an opportunity to have the records amended and provides families some control over the disclosure of information from the records.

 The Health Insurance Portability and Accountability Act (HIPAA) is the law that pertains to protected health information (PHI).
-Originally enacted in 1996, the 2003 amendments addressed electronic transmission of records and increased restrictions on accessibility to health records.
+Originally enacted in 1996, the Act and its amendments (introduced in 2003) address electronic transmission of records and increased restrictions on accessibility to health records.

 Section 504 is an anti-discrimination law that protects people who have a mental or physical disability that impairs one or more major life activity.
-The Individuals with Disabilities Education Act (IDEA) is an education law that requires the provision of specialized instruction to students with a disability in at least one of 13 qualifying categories.
+The Individuals With Disabilities Education Improvement Act 2004 (IDEA) is an education law that requires the provision of specialized instruction to students with a disability in at least one of 13 qualifying categories.